-The man responsible for dozen of singer-songwriter Ed Sheeran’s tattoos has admitted that he has mixed feelings about his work with the star.
+The man responsible for dozens of singer-songwriter Ed Sheeran’s tattoos has admitted that he has mixed feelings about his work with the star.

 Tattoo artist Kevin Paul described working with the superstar singer as being both the ‘best and worst’ thing to happen in his career.